-The JFTC co-operates with regulatory authorities in other jurisdictions for merger reviews.
+The JFTC co-operates with regulatory authorities in other jurisdictions for merger reviews, such as the US DOJ/FTC, the European Commission, and the Korean Fair Trade Commission.
 The JFTC can provide information to authorities in other jurisdictions under certain conditions, such as confidentiality (Article 43-2 of the Anti-Monopoly Act).
 In practice, the JFTC asks the parties to submit a waiver that allows the JFTC to exchange information with foreign authorities if necessary.